sea-bass/pyrobosim/docs/source/yaml/index.rst

       locations: </path/to/location_data_file.yaml>
       objects: </path/to/object_data_file.yaml>

-Refer to the following sections for more details on the schemas
+Refer to the following sections for more details on the schemas.

 .. toctree::
    :maxdepth: 1